Prevent unprivileged accounts from reading the configuration of the certification authority

 Restrictions

-Even if there is no longer access to the ICertAdmin interface, some information - such as the active policy module - can still be read out:
+Even if there is no longer access to the ICertAdmin interface and remote registration, some information - such as the active policy module - can still be read out:

 certutil -v -config "{DNS-Name-CA}\{Common-Name-CA}" -CAInfo Policy